shaunganley/nodejs-express-starter/README.md

 Install dependencies `npm install`

-Create a `.env` file in the base of this directory and set the following variables:
+Create a `.env` file in the base of this directory and set the following variables to connect to your database:
 - DB_HOST
 - DB_USER
 - DB_PASS